SCalwas/DoctorFill/README.md

 ## One-time Doctor Fill setup

-The DoctorFill GithHub App is already installed on the SCalwas/github_app_poc repo.
+The DoctorFill GitHub App is already installed on the SCalwas/github_app_poc repo.
 No further setup of the GitHub App needs to occur.

 Before running the Doctor Fill web application for the first time, perform the